sst/sst/www/docs/index.md

   <li>
     <a href={useBaseUrl("/start/standalone")}>
       <h3>Standalone</h3>
-      <p>Create and deploy a standalone SST app to AWS.</p>
+      <p>Create a standalone SST app, add any frontend to it, and deploy it to AWS.</p>
     </a>
   </li>
 </ul>

 <div className={styles.heading}>
   <h3>Start With Your Frontend</h3>
-  <p>Add SST to Next.js, Remix, Astro, Solid, or static site and deploy it to AWS.</p>
+  <p>Start with a Next.js, Remix, Astro, or Solid app and deploy it to AWS with SST.</p>
 </div>

 <ul className={styles.features}>